pmaidens/CMPUT404-project/API.md

           query - the current query
           authors - the list of friends the current author has friends - boolean specifying if the author is a friend or not

+    Endpoint: /rest-auth/login/
+    Available Methods: POST
+    This endpoint is to login and authenticate with the server.
+    The endpoint will return an authentication token after successful login.
+    You will not be able to login if your account has not been approved by an admin.

+    POST Request object properties:
+          username - the username of the user password - the password of the user

+    Endpoint: /rest-auth/registration/
+    Available Methods: POST
+    This endpoint is to register a user.
+After user creation the admin will have to approve the account before you can access the site.

+    POST Request object properties:
+          username - (Required) the username of the user email - the email of the user password1 - (Required) the password of the user password2 - (Required) the password again to verify